Mrhosendove/ticket-lifecycle/README.md

 </p>

 <h1>OsTicket Lifecycle </h1>
-In this tutorial, I'll demonstrate the lifecycle of a ticket being resolved from a Helpdesk Professional perspective.
+In this tutorial, I'll demonstrate the lifecycle of a ticket being openly submitted and resolved from a Helpdesk Professional perspective.

 <h2>Enviroments & Technologies Used</h2>